nottek/Spoofer-Base-With-Keyauth/README.md

 # TODO
 add better protection
-use an obfuscator, preferably bitguard. use a better perm spoofing method put in a driver for temp spoofing rename the current name to your services name
+use an obfuscator, preferably bitguard. use a better perm spoofing method. put in a driver for temp spoofing. rename the current name to your services name.